-History: While the Food Closet is now open 6 days per week, it is housed at All Saints’ primarily because of the dedication and vision of the late Patsy McAfee, a long-time All Saints’ parishioner, who saw a need, and gathered others to help make it a reality.
+History: The Food Closet is housed at All Saints’ primarily because of the dedication and vision of the late Patsy McAfee, a long-time All Saints’ parishioner, who saw a need, and gathered others to help make it a reality.
 Before the new Parish Hall was built in the 1990’s, the Food Closet operated out of our Parish Office; it now is a tenant with its own dedicated space designed as a permanent part of the Parish Hall.
 All Saints’ parishioners, along with many other community members, serve as regular volunteers at the Food Closet; others respond to weekly email alerts about the most needed food supplies so that they can bring them to be added to the offerings brought to the altar on Sunday morning.

 Regular staples on the donation list:

 SOUPS – hearty soups, like Progresso soups with meat, are needed; a good choice of soups would be helpful; any soup especially other than tomato or broth soups welcome!
 Others: pork ‘n beans, chili, canned yams or sweet potatoes, cranberry in cans, gravy in cans, canned green peas, beets in cans.